ekirbs/street-cuisine-review/README.md

 ## Usage

-Certain website features require the user to create an account or log in.
+Certain website features, like the post system, require the user to create an account or log in.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative filepath, add it to your README using the following syntax:

     ```md
     ![alt text](assets/images/screenshot.png)